 Another tip we learned from Dave Ramsey was to make sure you invest in insurance to reduce your risk.
 It was hard but we managed to save enough money for life insurance so that we could protect ourselves in case the unthinkable happened and we were left with one income.

 What obstacles did you have to overcome in paying off your debt?

 It wasn’t easy.
 We had a lot of obstacles to overcome.
 The hardest part was that we would have to say no to nights out and vacations with friends because we were focused on our long-term goal.
 Every debt we paid off motivated us to keep going.
 When we would go out with friends, we would eat beforehand and split a meal.
 At times we felt very cheap and sometimes people would make fun of us, but we really didn’t care.

 Another one of my obstacles was not buying clothes.
 I realized that if I just didn’t let myself go shopping, my clothing expenses decreased.
 So I stayed away from the stores and tried my best to wear what I already had in my closet.
 I wore the same dress to multiple weddings (and still do) and have learned not to care too much about wearing items over and over again.
 My husband now makes fun of me because I get holes in my favorite clothes that I wear over and over again.

 How much total debt did you have?
 How long did it take to pay off your debt?

-What’s your best tip for someone finally wanting to get out of debt?
+What’s your best tip for someone finally wanting to attack debt?

 If you want to get out of debt, here are some of our tips based on our experiences.

-Check out Some of Anna’s Awesome Posts on Debt:
+Check out Some of Anna’s Awesome Posts on How to Attack Debt: